StanChart eyes bank stake sales as it tries to slim down

-The bank's 45 percent stake in Indonesia's PT Bank Permata, valued at around $638 million, could also be sold, though that deal would probably come after an AgBank stake sale, people close to the bank said.
+The bank's 45 percent stake in Indonesia's PT Bank Permata (BNLI.JK), valued at around $638 million, could also be sold, though that deal would probably come after an AgBank stake sale, people close to the bank said.

-Early this month Standard Chartered moved aggressively to reverse its flagging fortunes by closing the bulk of its global equities business and axing 4,000 jobs in retail banking. .
+Early this month Standard Chartered moved aggressively to reverse its flagging fortunes by closing the bulk of its global equities business and axing 4,000 jobs in retail banking.
+[ID:nL3N0UN1DN].

 "It was an easy decision to get rid of the equities business but there are other things the bank could be doing," said a former Standard Chartered executive.